Better in the Morning

-"Better in the Morning" is a song by British singer/songwriter Little Boots.
-It was released as the lead single from her third studio album, "Working Girl," and enjoyed positive critical reception.
+"Better in the Morning" is a 2015 song by British singer and songwriter Little Boots.
+It was released as the lead single from her third studio album, "Working Girl."

-Composition & release
+Upon release, "Better in the Morning" was met with a high positive reception from critics, and is often regarded as one of Hesketh's best releases.
+On 4 June 2015, a music video was released to accompany the song, which also received praise from music critics.

+Background and composition

 "Better in the Morning" has been described as "sleek pop" and "hip-hop inspired."
 It samples "Genius of Love" by The Tom Tom Club.

+Release

-The song was released as an audio on 6 May 2015, to accompany Little Boots' announcement of her new album.
-A CD single of the song was also made available.
+"Better in the Morning" was released as an audio download on 6 May 2015, to accompany Little Boots' announcement of her new album.
+A CD single of the song was also made available for pre-order.